The wall

 Under the hood

-Next.js 16 with App Router, Tailwind, and Framer Motion for the UI.
-OpenRouter as the LLM gateway, giving one API key access to every provider.
-Streaming works through Server-Sent Events: the server opens a parallel fetch to each model, tags every chunk with its model ID, and multiplexes them down a single stream.
-Deployed on Cloudflare Workers under 2 MiB.
+Next.js 16 with App Router, Tailwind, Framer Motion.
+OpenRouter as the gateway, which gives one API key access to every provider.
+Deployed on Cloudflare Workers, squeezed under the 2 MiB limit.
 No database, no auth, no sign-up.
 Paste a key and go.